Cysharp/MemoryPack/README.md

 async ValueTask SerializeAsync<T>(Stream stream, T? value, MemoryPackSerializerOptions? options = default, CancellationToken cancellationToken = default)
 ```

-The recommended way to do this in Performance is to use `BufferWriter`.
+For performance the recommended API uses `BufferWriter`.
 This serializes directly into the buffer.
 It can be applied to `PipeWriter` in `System.IO.Pipelines`, `BodyWriter` in ASP .NET Core, etc.

-If a `byte[]` is required (e.g. `RedisValue` in [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis)), return `byte[]` API is simple and almost as fast.
+If a `byte[]` is required (e.g. `RedisValue` in [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis)), the return `byte[]` API is simple and almost as fast.

-Note that `SerializeAsync` for `Stream` is asynchronous only for Flush; it serializes everything once into MemoryPack's internal pool buffer and then writes it out with WriteAsync.
-Therefore, BufferWriter overloading, which separates and controls buffer and flush, is better.
+Note that `SerializeAsync` for `Stream` is asynchronous only for Flush; it serializes everything once into MemoryPack's internal pool buffer and then writes using `WriteAsync`.
+Therefore, the `BufferWriter` overload, which separates and controls buffer and flush, is better.

 If you want to do complete streaming write, see [Streaming Serialization](#streaming-serialization) section.

 ### MemoryPackSerializerOptions

-`MemoryPackSerializerOptions` configures how serialize string as Utf16 or Utf8.
-If passing null then uses `MemoryPackSerializerOptions.Default`, it is same as `MemoryPackSerializerOptions.Utf8`, in other words, serialize the string as Utf8.
-If you want to serialize with Utf16, you can use `MemoryPackSerializerOptions.Utf16`.
+`MemoryPackSerializerOptions` configures whether strings are serialized as Utf16 or Utf8.
+This can be configured by passing `MemoryPackSerializerOptions.Utf8` for Utf8 encoding, `MemoryPackSerializerOptions.Utf16` for Utf16 encoding or `MemoryPackSerializerOptions.Default` which defaults to Utf8.
+Passing null or using the default parameter results in Utf8 encoding.

 Since C#'s internal string representation is UTF16, UTF16 performs better.
 However, the payload tends to be larger; in UTF8, an ASCII string is one byte, while in UTF16 it is two bytes.
 Because the difference in size of this payload is so large, UTF8 is set by default.

 If the data is non-ASCII (e.g. Japanese, which can be more than 3 bytes, and UTF8 is larger), or if you have to compress it separately, UTF16 may give better results.

-Whether UTF8 or UTF16 is selected during serialization, it is not necessary to specify it during deserialization.
+While UTF8 or UTF16 can be selected during serialization, it is not necessary to specify it during deserialization.
 It will be automatically detected and deserialized normally.

 Deserialize API
 ---